Installation

 • Configuration scripts used to set up and manage the service.

-Package installation requires sudo or root level privileges.
+Package installation requires sudo or root-level privileges.

 Package signing key

 Perforce's package repositories provide simplified installation of Perforce products and product updates on popular Linux platforms.
-Perforce currently offers two options:
+Perforce offers two options:

-• APT repositories with packages for Ubuntu
+• APT repositories with packages for Ubuntu.

 The Perforce Linux package signing key originally expired on 14 August 2023 and has been renewed until 11 June 2026 (UTC).
 Package managers do not allow installation using an expired key.
 To ensure you have the renewed key, follow the instructions at Perforce Packages.